 While driving through the lane, all cardholders should hold their RFID documents up so that the flat face of the cards show through any window on the “driver’s side” of the vehicle.
+You will most likely see a sign that says something like “Point Cards Here” as you approach the card reader.
 If someone in the vehicle cannot hold their card, the driver should hold multiple cards up in a fan so that each card is visible and can be read by the RFID reader.
 Do not stack multiple cards.

 Approved Ready Lane Documents

 - U.S. Passport Card

 - Global Entry

 - Enhanced Permanent Resident Card (PRC)